Teen says 'fake cop' followed her home from school

 "Because you never know.
 We obviously didn't think this would happen to us, but it happened in our driveway," Robin Purnell said.

-Sydney Purnell said the actual cops told her the right move is too keep driving and call 911.
+Sydney Purnell said the actual cops told her the right move is to keep driving and call 911.

 What happened frightened fellow students at Purnell's school.